pratapladhani/mcs-labs/labs/autonomous-cua/README.md

 31. **Save** the instructions

-1. Go to the agent’s **Settings**, and in the Knowledge section **disable** the **Use general knowledge** to ground agent responses only to data retrieved from CUA.
+1. Go to the agent’s **Settings**, and in the Knowledge section **disable** the **Use general knowledge** to ground agent responses only to data retrieved from CUA

 1. **Save** the settings

 #### Testing your complete agent

-34. Send a test email to your training user's email account with Subject: `Portfolio data request` and Body:
+34. Send a test email from an email address of your preference to your training user's email account with Subject: `Portfolio data request` and Body:

     ```
     Hi!